juliankrispel/chocolatey-website/content/CommandsVersion.md

      UseSystemPowerShell - Execute PowerShell using an external process instead of the built-in PowerShell host.
 Available in 0.9.10+.

- -n, --name=VALUE
-     Name - the name of the package.
-Required with some actions.
-Defaults to empty.

-     --version=VALUE
-     Version - Used when multiple versions of a package are installed.
+ -s, --source=VALUE
+     Source - The source to find the package(s) to install.
+Special sources
+       include: ruby, webpi, cygwin, windowsfeatures, and python.
+Defaults to default feeds.

+     --lo, --localonly
+     LocalOnly - Only search against local machine items.

+     --pre, --prerelease
-       Defaults to empty.
+     Prerelease - Include Prereleases?
+Defaults to false.

 ~~~

 [[Command Reference|CommandsReference]]

-***NOTE:*** This documentation has been automatically generated from `choco pin -h`.
+***NOTE:*** This documentation has been automatically generated from `choco version -h`.